nayasinghania/sjsu-notes/Spring 2025/CS 152/3 - Assembly.md

 - 2 registers for operands
 - 1 immediate operand
 - op (6), rs (5), rt (5), imm (16)
-- Do the twos complement for imm if it overshoots
+- Do the [Twos Complement](../CS%2047/2%20-%20Number%20Systems.md#Twos%20Complement) for imm if it overshoots
 ### J Type
 - Jump type instruction
 - Used only with jump instructions